eduardoreisalvarenga/micro-reddit/README.md

     > creation users
     > users to create a post or many posts
     > users to add comments to a post

-## Validations
-   #### users validations
-      > user_name => Shall be present
-      > user_name => Shall be unique
-      > users => Should be valid
-      > user_name_length => should be a minimun of 4 && maximum of 15
-      > email => should be present && should be email format

-   #### posts validations
-      > post should be valid
-      > post title must be present
-      > post body must be present
-      > post title should have a minimum length of 4 chars
-      > post title should be a maximum of 50 chars
-      > post body should have a minim length of 5 chars
-      > post body should have a maximum length of 300 chars
-      > post should have a user id

-   #### comments validation
-      > comments should be valid
-      > comments should have user_id
-      > comments can't be empty
-      > comments should be attached to a post/a comment can't exist if there's no post

 ## Built With
 - Major languages: Ruby 2.7.0